reinoj/nhl_stat_calc/README.md

 ## To-Do
 - Use /linescore to fill out the results in Schedule table.
+    - Finish Schedule update
 - Use /boxscore to calculate Corsi
     - Output results (times team with the better corse won/lost)
 - Multiple years, instead of just 2019-20
+- Maybe move some of the functions in hockeydb.go into their own files.